 Today’s Beginners Guide is on Dropbox, a favourite program of ours when it comes to collaboration and data storage.
-It is one of the programs that we recommend for all small business owners to explore for their business.

 What is Dropbox?

 Beloved by both the Tech Savvy and Non-Tech Savvy alike, Dropbox is one of the behemoths of cloud data storage programs, and is a firm favourite program for business use.

 Since its creation in 2007, over 500 million people have adopted the service as a way of storing and sharing files and documents.

 Dropbox came about because it’s creator, Drew Houston, grew frustrated from constantly having to carry around (and kept losing) USB flash drives as his primary means of data transportation.

 To remove this frustration, he created a way to allow the user to access their files from anywhere that has an internet connection.

 Dropbox is a freemium program, with plans ranging from free up to $199 AUD a year for the Professional plan.
 There are also enterprise level plans if you need more bells and whistles.

 The basic free plan provides the user with enough data storage space to try out the program, while allowing users ways to earn more storage space via community interaction.